gufeijun/gscript/doc/syntax.md

 **Goto Statement**

-Like many languages, gscript can use keyword "goto":
+Like many languages, gscript can use keyword `goto`:

 ```python
 	let i,sum = 0,0